General Wayne A. Downing Peoria International Airport

 3.6%

-General Wayne A. Downing Peoria International Airport typically experiences VFR conditions 74.2% of the time, though instrument-rated pilots will find IFR weather present approximately 10.4% of observations.
-Prevailing winds are from the S averaging 8.2 knots.
-Calm conditions occur 10.5% of the time.
+General Wayne A. Downing Peoria International Airport typically experiences VFR conditions 74% of the time, though instrument-rated pilots will find IFR weather present approximately 10.7% of observations.
+Prevailing winds are from the S averaging 8.2 knots, with gusts recorded up to 38 knots.
+Calm conditions occur 10.7% of the time.
 Temperature extremes range from -22°C to 36°C, reflecting significant seasonal variation.
-The best months for VFR flying are September, May, October.
+The best months for VFR flying are July, September, May.

 Wind Analysis